 The test is free and simple to do at home.

 To do the test:

-- Complete the form and put it with the samples in the reply-paid envelope
+- complete the participant details form and put it with the samples in the reply paid envelope

 The national bowel cancer screening kit contains: